 To start the Import process in the Windows Contacts folder, click on the Import button at the top.
 If it is not available, click on the » icon near the top-right to expand the menu and show additional commands.
-This is similar to importing a wab-file on Windows 7 or Windows 8.
+This is similar to importing a wab-file on Windows 7, Windows 8 or Windows 10.

 Once you’ve imported the contacts in the Windows Contacts folder, you can either export them to a csv-file, which you can import into Outlook via the above instructions, or import them directly into Outlook via Outlook’s own import wizard (Outlook 2007 or Outlook 2010 only).

 Use a 3rd party vCard add-in

 As you’ve noticed, Outlook’s import functionality regarding vCards is quite limited and dated.
 In fact, Outlook doesn’t even fully support the 2.1 vCard specification where most other applications use the 3.0 standard and starting to adopt the 4.0 standard.

 This means that some contact properties which might have been set in the vcf-file won’t be imported by Outlook.